Bira/octopus-carnival/_drafts/wir-mm-4e-ghost.md

 quite a few PCs.

-The decision to allow multiple stat blocks in the same monster entry has consolidated things a bit, but not entirely (wraits are still their own thing, for example).
+The decision to allow multiple stat blocks in the same monster entry has consolidated things a bit, but not entirely (wraiths and specters are still their own thing, for example).
 Ghosts appear only in the Monster Manual.

 ## The Lore